Paladin: Look at that. Fused silica, lime. Treated with mercury, polished, and in it a man can see what he is... and what he was.

 (Young Paladin comes to inside Smoke's enclosure)

-Smoke: Norge sent a gentleman this time, didn't he?
+Smoke: Well, Norge sent a gentleman this time, didn't he?
 What do you call yourself?

 Paladin: Now that is none of your concern.
 I'm here for one purpose only: I challenge you to a duel!
 (Smoke starts to laugh, which turns into a painful cough) Now that's no ordinary cough you've got there.

 Smoke: No, it isn't.
-It will probably be the death of me, since the likes of you will not.
+And it will probably be the death of me, since the likes of you will not.

 Paladin: Now, you have accepted my challenge.
 Let's settle it here and now!